amg262/AuctionNext/README.md

 The project structure is organized as follows:

-- `src/AuctionService/`: The main project folder.
+- `src/AuctionService/`: The main project folder for the AuctionService.
   - `Entities/`: Contains the entity classes representing auctions and items.
   - `Data/`: Contains the database context and migrations.
   - `Migrations/`: Contains the database migration files.